RumblingLump/anxiety/scenes/act1.md

 music(null, {fade:2});
 ```

-b: God, it feels like the world's burning, isn't it?
+b: §God§, det känns som om världen §brinner/står i brand§, inte sant?

 ```
 bb({eyes:"pained2"});
 hong({mouth:"sad", eyes:"sad"});
 ```

-b: It feels like it's all ending, like everything's dying and we're doomed and there's nothing we can do about it.
+b: It feels like it's all ending, like everything's dying and we're doomed and there's nothing we can do about it.§

 ```
 Game.OVERRIDE_TEXT_SPEED = 0.5;